sahilzalte/365-DAYS-365-CODES/README.md

 ---

 - #### Project 4: `Get Me A Chai` – Patreon Clone using `Next.js`, `Tailwind CSS`, `MongoDB` & `Razorpay`
-   - **Day 144**: Created the Login page and Main page UI.
+   - **Day 144**: Today, we created the Login page and Main page UI.
 Arranged icons properly, implemented basic logic to add GitHub account integration to the app.
+   - **Day 145**: Today, we implemented authentication, created the dashboard, added dynamic routes, integrated the Razorpay payment gateway, and set up the user profile.

 ## Getting Started